Results are now available from the timers, Albany Running Exchange:

 4:00 – 7:30 PM: Packet pick-up for all three races (25K, 50K, 50-mile) at Potomac Group Campground Pavilion – THIS IS THE BEST TIME TO PICK UP YOUR PACKET!!

-5:00 – 6:15 AM: Packet pick-up for the 50-miler and 50K ONLY at the pavilion. – There will be a racer check-in at the start line for all 50-milers/50K, whether you picked up your bib the day of the race or the day before.
+5:00 – 6:15 AM: Packet pick-up for the 50-miler and 50K only at the pavilion.
+There will be a runner check-in at the start line for all 50-milers/50K, whether you picked up your bib the day of the race or the day before.

 6:15 AM: Race instructions/announcements.